HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Blog

+Is your family going through cereal faster than usual?
+Does your child disappear into the kitchen for long periods?
 Are you finding empty food wrappers tucked away under the sofa, mattress, pillow, or in your child’s room?

 Your child might be sneaking food.

 The child who is eating in secret raises red flags and may have an impact on parents and the family functioning.
+There are several reasons why a child might sneak food, and some of these have nothing to do with hunger.

 Why Would a Child Sneak Food?

-Some children live with hunger because of neglect and food insecurity, and sneaking or hiding food may be a way to cope, or a matter of survival.
+Some children live with hunger because of neglect and food insecurity, and sneaking or hiding food may be a way to cope, and a matter of survival.
 Let’s dive into a few reasons for sneak eating that’s not related to physical hunger.

 Instead of controlling your child’s food intake, encourage your child’s autonomy with food.
 I know, that seems counterintuitive.